Managing money - information for final year students

 The benefit system is complicated and the information below is an overview only.

-If you are unemployed, you will need to make a claim for JSA.
+If you are unemployed, you will need to make a claim for Job Seeker's Allowance.
 You can claim online or by telephoning Jobcentre Plus on +44(0)800 055 6688 or textphone +44 (0)800 023 4888.
-You will not be paid for the first 3 days of your claim.
+You will not be paid for the first three days of your claim.
 You will need to attend an interview fortnightly (weekly if you are under 25) with evidence of your search for work.
 As you have just completed a vocational programme, initially you should be able to restrict your search to job vacancies linked to your qualification.
 If you are eligible for Jobseekers Allowance, you will also be eligible for full Housing Benefit and Council Tax Reduction.

 Employment Support Allowance (ESA)